apache/incubator-teaclave-sgx-sdk/Readme.md

 * `thread` sample is a sample ported from the original Intel SGX SDK, showing some basic usages of threading APIs.

+* New! `remoteattestation` sample shows how to make remote attestation with Rust SGX SDK.
+The sample is forked from [linux-sgx-attestation](https://github.com/svartkanin/linux-sgx-remoteattestation) and credits to Blackrabbit (blackrabbit256@gmail.com).
+The enclave in Rust is shipped in this sample and Makefiles are modified accordingly.

 # Tips for writing enclaves in Rust

 ## Writing EDL